APOPHYSITIS

 Final Words

-When returning to activity after any injury, any pain should call for an immediate stop the activity.
+When returning to activity after any injury, any pain should call for an immediate stop of the activity.
 Children should never try to push through because it can make the condition even worse.
 Remember, for complete and fast recovery from Apophysitis, having patience is important.
-However, for the best treatment available parents should bring their child to the Medical City Children’s Orthopedics Spine Specialists that have offices in Arlington, Dallas, Flower Mound, Friscoand McKinney, TX.
+However, for the best treatment available parents should bring their child to the Medical City Children’s Orthopedics Spine Specialists which have offices in Arlington, Dallas, Flower Mound, Frisco, and McKinney, TX.
 The practice is led by a team of highly qualified, experienced orthopedic surgeons.
 Our doctors are recognized as leaders in diagnosing and treating children for orthopedic and sports medicine injuries.
 Furthermore, the practice is well recognized for the scope of services it offers, as well as its doctors’ medical expertise.

 The orthopedic surgeons at The Medical City Children’s Orthopedics Spine Specialists are board-certified, having completed rigorous training at the finest medical institutions in the country.
 Additionally, they specialize in all aspects of orthopedic care for children, including disorders of the knee, shoulder, elbow, hip, spine, foot, and ankle; trauma; and arthritis.